 Some areas allow you to go on a Night Safari – this is when many animals (such as predators) are most active.
 The only time I’ve seen an active lion hunt was during a night safari, as lions mostly rest during the day.
 Remember to dress warmly for a night safari as it can get cold.

 Remember that on all game drives to keep talking to a minimum.
 The loudest noise from a vehicle should be the engine and not your voice.
 It’s not unusual to be driving for 20-30 minutes without people saying anything except ‘beautiful’ and similar words about the landscape.
 When close to an animal silence is essential.
 If you wish to talk about what you have seen – wait until after you drive away from the animals.
+Also, turn your phone to silent (not vibrate) or turn it off whilst on a game drive.

 Other Activities Whilst on a Safari